• HVE

 https://www.vzinfo.nl/sterfte/toekomst

-Nothing at all about the skyrocketing expectation that has nothing to do with the baby boom.
-Are they perhaps saying something about Covid on that page?
+Nothing at all about the skyrocketed expectation that has nothing to do with the baby boom.
+After all, that baby boom was perfectly predictable.
+Do they perhaps say something about Covid on that page?
 Yes:

 In the corona years 2020 and 2021, there were approximately the same number of deaths among men and women.